bazuayelewis/DatafestAfrica-January-2023-Data-Science-Challenge/README.md

 # DatafestAfrica-January-2023-Data-Science-Challenge
 Solution to Question 2 of the Datafest January Challenge

+The database can be gotten from [HERE](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL)

+## QUESTIONS
 a.
 How many orders were shipped by Speedy Express in total?

+*In this query I joined the 'Orders' table and the 'Shippers' table using the 'ShipperID' column and then used the **WHERE** clause to filter out orders that were shipped by 'Speedy Express' then counted those orders using **COUNT and DISTINCT** functions*

 ```sql
 SELECT s.ShipperName, COUNT(DISTINCT (o.OrderID)) TotalOrders